Luke 4

 Comments Luke 4:25-26

-Here, it refers only to the selection the Lord has already made.
+Here, it refers only to the selection the Lord has already chosen.
 The Lord chooses to have mercy on whom He pleases.
-Because the Lord knows that not all of them will believe in Him, but only the ones that the Father has chosen will believe, and the Father knows their hearts from the beginning.
-As in this verse, the Lord knows the heart of this person, and because of her heart, the Lord has sent Elijah to call her.
+Because the Lord knows that not all of them will believe in Him, but only the ones that the Father has chosen will believe, and the Father knows their heart from the beginning.
+As this verse tells us, the Lord knows the heart of this person, and because of her heart, the Lord has sent Elijah to call her.

 “Of Sidon.”
-Regardless of where the land is on this earth, all the lands belong to the Lord; the Lord created them all.
+Regardless of where the land is on this earth, all the land belongs to the Lord; the Lord created them all.

 “To a widow woman.”
 The Bible talks about widows in many places, showing the Lord’s mercy toward them.
-A woman who has no husband to protect and help is in the Lord’s heart to help.
+A woman that has no husband to protect and help is in the heart of the Lord for helping.

 “Of Sidon.”
-Regardless of where the land is on this earth, all the lands belong to the Lord; the Lord created them all.
+Regardless of where the land is on this earth, all the land belongs to the Lord; the Lord created them all.

 “To a widow woman.”
 The Bible talks about widows in many places, showing the Lord’s mercy toward them.
-A woman who has no husband to protect and help is in the Lord’s heart to help.
+A woman that has no husband to protect and help is in the heart of the Lord for helping.

 And there were many lepers in Israel in the time of Elisha the prophet; and none of them was cleansed, but only Naaman the Syrian.